MORE-Platform/more-app-multiplatform/README.md

 - `test`: Runs all tests
 - `build`: Builds the Android app (debug version)
 - `deploy_beta`: Builds a release version and deploys it to Google Play Beta

+The Android build process has several important features:

+- **Version Code Calculation**: For release builds, the version code is calculated using a formula that converts semantic versioning (e.g., 4.0.22) to a 5-digit code: `major × 10⁴ + minor × 10² + patch`.
+For example, version 4.0.22 becomes 40022.
+The system also checks the latest version code from Google Play and increments it by 1, using the maximum of these two values to ensure the version code is always increasing.

+- **AAB Format**: The Android app is built as an Android App Bundle (AAB) for release, not an APK.

+- **Firebase Integration**: When not running in CI mode, the build process supports optional Firebase App Distribution for testing.

 ### Environment Variables